Gain access to personalized product screening, the best pricing, rewards, and more!

 Treatment

-Step 1 - Remove Food Sources
+Step 1: Remove Food Sources

-Step 2 - Place the Trap
+Step 2: Place the Trap

-Step 3 - Bait and Set the Trap
+Step 3: Bait and Set the Trap

 You will then set your trap by pushing on the door lock and lifting the door plate.
-Keep the door plate lifted while pulling the trigger arm forward to set it.
+Keep the door plate lifted while pulling the trigger arm forward to put it.
 You will know it is set when the trigger arm's hook catches the door.

-Step 4 - Monitor the Trap
+Step 4: Monitor the Trap

 You will need to check the traps twice a day, preferably once in the morning and once in the evening.
-This is when you will refill bait if needed.
+This is when you will refill bait if required.
 Checking the trap frequently may dissuade voles from approaching the trap.
-Do not keep an animal trapped in the cage for longer than 24 hours.

-Step 5 - Relocate the Vole
+Step 5: Relocate the Vole

-Any non-target animals should be released immediately.
-Once you have captured a vole in your live trap, check your local authorities to make sure you are correctly relocating the animal.
-Approach the trap slowly and use a gentle voice.
 Place a towel over the cage to avoid frightening the vole.
 Once you have relocated far enough, carefully open the trap and release the animal.
 You can read more about releasing an animal from a live trap here.

 Prevention